A New Biographical Sketch

 The younger Muellers, ca. 1870 (photograph by Dorbritz, Cologne)

 The leading string quartets of the 1860s were the younger Muellers and the Florentine Quartet (led by cellist Hugo Becker's father Jean Becker), and the Schroeder Brothers no doubt emulated the distinguishing qualities of each of these ensembles, in as far as these qualities were known to them, directly or indirectly.
 As the most well-travelled member of the quartet, Carl II would likely have been the conduit of information from the wider world of chamber music playing.
-And what the brothers might have lacked in direct exposure to the performances of the Muellers or the Florentiners, they would have made up for through their own process of unraveling the inner workings of the quartets they learned together.
+And what the brothers might have initially lacked in direct exposure to the performances of the Muellers or the Florentiners, they would have made up for through their own process of unraveling the inner workings of the quartets they learned together.

 The Florentine Quartet, ca. 1870